New old news on treaties

 My childhood recollections of New World history move quickly from Columbus and the Nina, Pinta, and Santa Maria to Squanto and the Puritans on the other side of the continent.
 In neither case did we get much real history, but rather sloganeering echoes passed from teacher to student for decades, now centuries.
 And we got holidays—Columbus Day and Thanksgiving—that were and probably still are occasion for grade school pageantry.

 But Allen Pinkham, Jr., our Nez Perce canoe carver, sends me back to Alvin M. Josephy, Jr., my mentor and the “Great Reminder.”
 Alvin reminds us that Indians were here for millennia before Columbus and the Puritans, that they had fashioned high civilizations as well as many simple but effective ways of living on their lands, that there had been catastrophes even before the Europeans came with the great upset, but that Native peoples and the land have been resilient.
-(I mistakenly typed “had” in place of “have” in that sentence; Read The Article
+(I mistakenly typed “had” in place of “have” in that sentence; these things go on.)

 Misunderstanding Indians